olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

    oc create -f service.yaml

-The Route object will set up the cluster load balancers to accept traffic for a specified hostname and direct the traffic to the service which will in turn direct the traffic to any pod into our deployment that is considered by the cluster to be ready.
+The Route object will set up the cluster load balancers to accept traffic for a specified hostname and direct the traffic to the service, which will, in turn, direct the traffic to any pod into our deployment that is considered by the cluster to be ready.

 If you do not set a hostname on the route, one will be automatically chosen.
-We will use this mechanism for this demo but you can choose any hostname as long as it ends with ``apps.CLUSTER.ccs.ornl.gov`` where CLUSTER is one marble or onyx.
+We will use this mechanism for this demo but you can choose any hostname as long as it ends with ``apps.CLUSTER.ccs.ornl.gov``, where CLUSTER is one marble or onyx.

 The following should be placed inside a ``route.yaml`` file: